 Then, we will cover a few basic SEO techniques.
 Let’s jump right in.

 How Does a Search Engine Work?Search engines like Google or Bing do two things—crawl the web and build indexes.

 Their purpose is to provide users with answers by calculating relevancy, then serving their results.

 A search engine does this by employing automated robots called “crawlers” or “spiders” that find documents and web pages through links.
 These search engines are comprised of huge servers, so big they need their own buildings called data centers.
 These hard drives must be massive so they can store billions upon billions of web pages to be recalled later.
 Speed is also a huge factor in the competitive world of search engines.
 Another reason why there are many of these data centers globally.
 The relevancy of each web page is ranked along with its importance.

-These days, importance is primarily measured by the major search engines based on a site, web page, or document’s popularity.
+HOW IS “IMPORTANCE” DETERMINED?These days, importance is primarily measured by the major search engines based on a site, web page, or document’s popularity.
 Those getting the most visitors must be providing something useful—that’s the thinking here.

 Search ranking results are not calculated by humans.
 Instead, mathematical equations called algorithms do the work.
 The algorithms use not only popularity and relevance, but hundreds of other traits called “ranking factors.”
 One ranking factor that you hear website owners talking about is “traffic,” or “website traffic.”

 Website traffic is defined as the number of visitors and visits your website receives.
 Higher numbers of traffic to your website helps it rank higher, because the search engines factor higher traffic levels as a sign of relevance and popularity.